Application of 3D Gaussian Splatting for Cinematic Anatomy on Consumer Class Devices: Related Work

 \section{Related Work}

-Differentiable 3D Gaussian splatting (3DGS) \cite{kerbl3Dgaussians} builds upon elliptical weighted average (EWA) volume splatting \cite{zwicker_ewa_2001} to efficiently compute the projections of 3D Gaussian kernels onto the 2D image plane.
+3DGS \cite{kerbl3Dgaussians} builds upon elliptical weighted average (EWA) volume splatting \cite{zwicker_ewa_2001} to efficiently compute the projections of 3D Gaussian kernels onto the 2D image plane.
 In addition, the number and parameters of the Gaussian kernels that are used to model the scene are optimized with differentiable rendering.
 Mip-Splatting~\cite{Yu2023MipSplatting} modifies 3DGS by integrating anti-aliasing with a 3D smoothing and a 2D Mip filter.
 It achieves improved quality of novel views at scales the Gaussian representation has not been optimized for.
 A number of approaches have concurrently proposed to convert the 3D Gaussian representations generated by 3DGS into a more compact form \cite{niedermayr2024compressed,lee2024compact}.
-These works have shown that for typical scenes the memory requirements of 3DGS can be brought below 50 MBytes, without any noticeable differences in the reconstructed images.
+For typical scenes, the memory requirements of 3DGS is below 50 MB without any noticeable differences in the reconstructed images.

-3DGS falls into the category of methods for novel view synthesis, and it overcomes in particular the difficulties of voxel-based approaches \cite{SunSC22,Fridovich-Keil_2022_CVPR} to deal with sparsity.
-Even though approaches based on adaptive hash grids \cite{mueller2022instant}, tensor decomposition \cite{Chen2022ECCV} or variants using dedicated compression schemes \cite{Li_2023_CVPR,Rho_2023_CVPR} can effectively reduce the required memory, due to the use of volume ray-casting they require high-end GPUs to achieve reasonable rendering performance.
+3DGS for novel view synthesis overcomes in particular the difficulties of voxel-based approaches \cite{mildenhall2020nerf,Fridovich-Keil_2022_CVPR} to deal with sparsity.
+Even though adaptive hash grids \cite{mueller2022instant}, tensor decomposition \cite{Chen2022ECCV} or variants using dedicated compression schemes \cite{Li_2023_CVPR,Rho_2023_CVPR} can effectively reduce the required memory, they use volume ray-casting and, thus, require high-end GPUs to achieve reasonable rendering performance.
 The same limitation holds for differentiable volume rendering \cite{diff_fast_2022}, which, similar in spirit to 3DGS, optimizes optical properties on a dense voxel grid using image-based loss functions.

+3DGS optimizes a 3D scene representation from photorealistic images of that scene, which are generated with volumetric path-tracing \cite{pharr2023physically,novak2014residual,novak2018monte,NimierDavid2020Radiative}.
+A number of approaches have previously attempted to improve the performance of path tracing via image denoising~\cite{NeuralDenoisingMed,NeuralDenoisingVolRen,RealtimeDenoisingVPT}, photon mapping~\cite{CVRPhotonMapping}, illumination caching~\cite{VolumeSurfaceIlluminationCaching} and adaptive temporal sampling~\cite{AdativeTempSamplingVPTMed}.
+Despite achieving remarkable performance gains at high quality, all these approaches require a rendering system with enormous memory resources to host high-resolution data sets as well as huge computational power to perform ray tracing with such data.
+It is fair to say that high-quality path-tracing on consumer class hardware is impossible today.